nicola-laurel-willis/file-size-visualisation/README.md

 # Try it out

 https://nicola-laurel-willis.github.io/file-size-visualisation/ Here is the project in its current state (unfinished!).
-The yellow box represents a gigagbyte,
+The yellow box represents a gigabyte, then blue, pink, cyan for mb, kb, b.

 # About the project